franzos/germanwindows.com.my/_types/entrance-door.md

 - Hardware upgrade to security level four possible
 - Excellent noise insulation
 - Strong 50mm profile
-- Thermal break chamber
-- Optionally glazing can be replaced with imported, designer door panels
+- Optionally glazing can be replaced with designer door panels
 - Fully customizable to suit your requirements

 At German Windows you can put together your own individual doors with the exact technical features you need.